Yerevan State University: Faculty of Armenian Philology

 The Faculty of Armenian Philology was one of the first among YSU faculties.
 The now-independent faculties of Oriental Studies, Russian Philology, Romance-Germanic Philology, and Journalism were formed from it.

 The first tutors of this faculty were professors of Armenian studies Hakob Manandyan, Manouk Abeghyan, Hrachya Atcharyan, Grigor Ghapantsyan, Simon Hakobyan, and Arsen Terteryan.
 Famous Armenologists M. Mkryan, S. Ghazaryan, G Sevak, H. Barseghyan, Ed.
 Aghayan, Hr.
 Tamrazyan, G. Jahoukyan, Al. Margaryan, H. Mamikonyan, S. Soghomonyan and others have studied under these teachers, as well as other lecturers scientists such as Doctors A. Souqiasyan, S. Galstyan, A. Sharuryan, H. Makhchanyan, V. Gabrielyan, L. Yezekyan, Kh.
 Badikyan, S. Mouradyan, Henrik Edoyan, L. Hovsepyan, L. Mnatsakanyan, Zh.
 Kalantaryan, R. Ghazaryan, A. Avagyan, R. Sakapetoyan, and K. Aghabekyan.

 In parallel with the teaching activities of the faculty, scientific research is a key priority of the faculty.
 The faculty's graduates are occupied in different educational and cultural institutions of the RA and Diaspora.

 Many tutors of Native Language and Literature have studied at this faculty at different times: (Hovhannes Shiraz, Silva Kaputikyan, Vahagn Davtyan, Paruyr Sevak), as well as literature specialists and linguists M. Mkryan, Hr.
 Tamrazyan, S. Aghababyan, Ed.
 Jrbashyan, S. Sarinyan, Ed.
 Aghayan, G, Jahukyan, and H. Barseghyan.

-Former President of the Republic of Armenia Serzh Sargsyan, wrestler David Torosyan, member of Artsakh Liberation Movement Samvel Gevorgyan are graduates of this faculty.
+Former President of Armenia Serzh Sargsyan, wrestler David Torosyan, member of Artsakh Liberation Movement Samvel Gevorgyan are graduates of this faculty.
 There are also ministers of the Third Republic among the graduates of this faculty.